SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 - One of this PC register is used to make the iBus_cmd address consistant
 - One of this PC register is used to store the value of a branch request while the Fetch1 stage is blocked.

-There are the CPU configuration used :
-- Up5kPerf : TODO
-- Igloo2Perf : TODO

 Claimed spec :